 Post Town: Oiwake-Shuku (追分宿)

 Remaining unknown to many, the old post town, Oiwake-Shuku, is just two stations away from Karuizawa Station.
-As the area is filled with many historical buildings, it is a perfect spot to escape from the crowd in Karuizawa’s town center for a calm and traditional ambiance.
+As the area is filled with many historical buildings, it is a perfect spot to escape the crowds in Karuizawa’s town center for a calm and traditional ambiance.

 In one of the museums in Oiwake-Shuku, there is even a mini Nakasendō where you can experience the 500km route in just 15 minutes!